22FAUNO-SA-Team-1/ClassProjectDocuments/SecurityRequirements.md

 #### Misuse Case

-In reality, a hacker may attempt to infiltrate the Keycloak server.
-The hacker's goals may not be immediately apparent.
-For example, curiousity may be a motivating factor which leads to an opportunitstic security breach.
-Should the Keycloak server be attacked, care must be taken to maintain the integrity of the truststore.
+In reality, a hacker may attempt to infiltrate the Keycloak server and the hacker's goals may not be immediately apparent.
+For example, curiousity may be a motivating factor which leads to an opportunistic security breach.
+Should the Keycloak server be attacked, layers of security should be in place to maintain the integrity of the truststore.
 Using a strong truststore password will eliminate the possibly of the bad actor altering the truststore file.
 Similarly, a security certificate must be swiftly revoked from the truststore should a remote server's certificate become compromised.
-Regular logging and auditing will elimiate these potential security risks.
+Regular logging and auditing will eliminate these potential security risks.

 #### Security Requirement

-The Keycloak truststore is created and maintained using the pre-built Java "keytool" utility, therefore the truststore utilizes the underlying security of "keytool".
+The Keycloak truststore is created and maintained using the pre-built Java "keytool" utility, therefore the truststore utilizes the underlying security of keytool.
 The truststore password will be embedded into web applications that make use of the truststore for connection purposes.
 Only administrators should have access to the embedded password, and robust system security is necessary to prevent external hackers from accessing the password.
 Regular system logging and auditing should be conducted to monitor for any truststore changes.
 Additionally, a file hash fingerprint should be recorded before and after any truststore changes to audit for any unrecorded changes to the file.

 ### Use Case 2